a-hodges/ist-tutoring/README.md

 1. Install [Python 3](https://www.python.org/)
     1. The application must be run using Python 3
-2. Run `pip install -r requirements.txt`
+2. Run `pip3 install -r requirements.txt` (make sure you are using the version of pip for python3)
     1. If any modules fail to install they may have to be installed manually
     2. DBAPI modules for databases other than SQLite or PostgreSQL will have to be installed separately
 3. Setup a Google API for the login system